 Hot and Cold Mismatched Mani

 Here we have a hot and cold approach to mismatched nails and yet another must-have on my list.
 Where most mismatched manis feature multiple colors in no particular order, these focus on hot and cold colors for a nail look that screams cool style on a hot summer day.
 In other words, yes, please.

 Excuse me while I swoon over Insta-famous manicurist Park Eunkyung’s rainbow masterpiece.
 This thick, multi-colored take on a classic was created with gel lacquers and, get this, no stencils whatsoever.
 While your hand may not be that steady (I know mine’s not), you can score the look with curved striping tape and a little patience.

 These bedazzled beauties are the product of manicurist Jessica Washick’s imagination and patience.
 Each jewel was hand-placed for a one-of-a-kind mani that I must wear at least once in my life.
 Feel the same?
 Thought so.
 And that means one thing: It’s time to head to Michael’s bead section.

 Last, but most definitely not least, we have these pretty pastel rainbow nails.
 The trick to painting the ombre accents is to mix your paints before applying them to your nail.
 Add a few drops right next to each other on a plate so that the edges melt together.
-Use a sponge to pick up the polish and gently tap it on your nail.
-From there, paint the solid border, and you’re good to go.
+From there, use a sponge to pick up the polish and gently tap it on your nail.

 Next, check out 13 nail designs that prove black and red make for the perfect manicure, because there’s no such thing as too much nail inspo.